Add To Favorites

 What’s the solution to soil pollution?
 From where does it come?
 Find out what you can do to preserve and protect the Earth.

 Soil pollution is all around!
 Toxic pesticides are spread on lawns and farms.
 Industries empty sludge and pollutants into the air, soil, and water.
 Atomic, toxic, and hazardous waste is dumped into landfills.
-Why is soil pollution such a critical worldwide issue?
+Ask students why soil pollution is such a critical worldwide issue.

-With your classmates, research and brainstorm ways to erase soil pollution, locally and globally.
+Students research and brainstorm ways to erase soil pollution, locally and globally.
 Interview experts including farmers and environmental specialists.
 Recycling, not using harsh chemicals on plants, and controlling runoff on hillsides are just some of the ways to limit soil pollution.
-List all your ideas with Crayola Erasable Colored Pencils on white paper.
+Students list all of their ideas with Crayola Erasable Colored Pencils on white paper.
 To make corrections, just erase!

-Hang your poster where others can see--and heed--your urgent message!
+Hang the poster where others can see--and heed--your urgent message!
 We only have one Earth!